-What’s the best way to break the news that you won’t be buying someone a Christmas gift this year?
-For your news to be well-received, you need to address both the practical and the emotional sides of gift giving.
-You’ll find the how-tos below.
+How do you tell people you won’t by buying them Christmas gifts this year?
+For your news to be well-received, you need to address both the practical and the emotional side of giving presents.
+You’ll find seven how-tos below for graciously telling them you won’t be giving them a gift this holiday season without being seen as a Scrooge.

 By: Maralee McKee, Manners Mentor